February 05, 2021 | Procurement Strategy

 Having visibility into MRO across locations, though, is crucial.

 MRO procurement can be a decentralized function, which leads to inefficiency if locations use different suppliers for a similar part, for example.
-Visibility into different locations opens up potential avenues to consolidate suppliers and negotiate more favorable pricing on volume.
+Visibility into different locations opens potential avenues to analyze MRO spend, consolidate suppliers and negotiate more favorable pricing on volume.

 With any of these strategies, or with any of the numerous approaches to sourcing MRO, it is important to keep in mind that there is no one-size-fits-all solution.
 A strategy may yield effective cost savings with specialty components – say, refurbishing pumps and valves – but not with the entire category.